 To most of us, STEAM is STEM with an extra letter.
 With that said, there is more to STEAM than only an additional “A” sandwiched in between.
 STEAM represents all of the core concepts of STEM with the addition of the arts.
 The arts include humanities, language arts, music, visual arts, dance, drama, and media.
 The goal of STEAM is to take STEM concepts and incorporate more creative thinking and arts into real situations.

 STEAM curriculum teaches that art isn’t just about painting a picture or sitting in a studio.
 It is about creating new pathways to problem-solving and presenting new information.
 Think of it in terms of an architect.
-An architect will use all of the concepts of STEM, but they also rely on the arts to create beautiful buildings and structures.
+An architect will use all of the STEM concepts, but they also rely on the arts to create beautiful buildings and structures.
 This is a perfect marriage of several key concepts.
 STEAM can bolster STEM principles while still offering students access to the arts, which are often equally as important as their more rigid contemporaries.

 Which is More Important: STEM or STEAM?